hnjw-png/battleships/README.md

   * Another improvement would be to make sure the boards appears appended with each guess after each round.
 This is a in progress of being researched, and a example code will come:...

-* use classes instead of only def, this would make the code more functional and object orientated.
+* Use classes instead of only def, this would make the code more functional and object orientated.

 ## Testing